nicholasfiore/CMPT-221L-621-21F/Assignments/README.md

 For this project, I recreated a forum landing for the fictional company Aperture Laboratories of the Portal universe, owned by Valve Corporation.

 ## I DO NOT OWN ANY OF THE IMAGES USED IN THE WEBSITE.
-## Images are sourced from the Portal Wikia (theportalwiki.com) and are owned by Valve Corporation.
+## Images are sourced from the Half-Life Wikia (https://half-life.fandom.com/wiki/Portal) and are owned by Valve Corporation.
 ## I do not earn any money from this website landing, nor the images used.